 Why is home so important for you?

 I work really hard, and when I’m home, it’s sacred.
 It’s my time off, it’s an expression of me, and I want to feel comfortable to have friends over, make memories, and be proud of my space.
 Starting up The Foxalow has been one of the most therapeutic accomplishments I have ever achieved.
 The freedom of being able to do whatever you want, just for yourself, is an amazing feeling.
 Spending my off time working on something that is sacred is so satisfying, and making a home yours fulfills those nesting feelings I was speaking of before.
 I landscaped my entire place over the last six months, and I never thought I would say watching plants grow is so satisfying!

 What are some of your favorite Instagram accounts to follow for inspiration?

 What’s one of your favorite items in the house?

-My man doesn’t have too much say about how the house looks, but I absolutely love the things he has put in the house.
+My man doesn’t have too much say about how the house looks, but I absolutely love the things he has put into it.
 They have really added amazing details to the house.
 He found a vintage piano, which has the perfect shade of light oak, and surprised me with it one day.
 That makes the living room complete and really fun for late nights.
 Also, he has his vintage surfboard in a corner, which adds a really great pop of color to our large, white lounge room.
 Besides that, I would have to say my antique bifold I found and turned into my closet doors.
 I bought that piece not knowing where it was going to go, but I had to have it, and it really makes the entire bedroom.

 What’s next for The Foxalow?